okbob/plpgsql_check/README.md

 ## Compilation for PostgresPro

-`plpgsql_check` requires some unpublished patches to successufully compiled and used with PostgresPro.
+`plpgsql_check` requires some unpublished patches to be successfully compiled and used with PostgresPro.
 Use `plpgsql_check` from PostgresPro repository.

 ## Compilation on Ubuntu